-A buffer planting plan is to be prepared at the detailed design stage.
+A buffer planting plan has been prepared by Schollen and Company (2021) and includes additional plantings totaling 1.77 ha in area.
 The addition of a planted buffer area will further bolster the utility of the buffer distance to protect the natural feature from potentially adverse impacts associated with the proposed redevelopment, in addition to increasing overall naturalized cover area.

-Species should be selected that are appropriate to the natural system at this location and are native, self sustaining species.
+Species should be selected that are appropriate to the natural system at this location and are native, self-sustaining species.